nikolinaklatt/nikolinaklatt.github.io/_pages/about.md

 I am a research fellow in the [Transformations of Democracy Unit](https://wzb.eu/en/research/dynamics-of-political-systems/transformations-of-democracy) unit at the WZB Berlin Social Science Center, directed by Daniel Ziblatt, focusing on reproductive rights, regime transformations, and computational social science.
 In fall 2024, I will join the Berlin Graduate School for Global and Transregional Studies (BGTS) of SCRIPTS, the Cluster of Excellence at Freie Universität Berlin, as a Doctoral Researcher.
 Previously, I studied Public Policy at [Hertie School](https://www.hertie-school.org/en/) and hold a B.A. in Political Science from [FernUniversität in Hagen](https://www.fernuni-hagen.de/KSW/portale/bapvs/) and a Mag. phil. in Art History from the [University of Vienna](https://kunstgeschichte.univie.ac.at/en/).

-With experience in academia and the professional world, I have previously worked at the [CoronaNet Research Project](https://www.coronanet-project.org/).
-My research has been published in peer-reviewed journals, and I have presented my work at various conferences.
+My research has been published in peer-reviewed journals, and I have presented my work at various conferences, including the ECPR General Conference and the APSA Annual Meeting.

-My background includes conference program development at the United Nations with Friendship Ambassadors Foundation and experience in the art and publishing industries.
-I am fluent in German and English, proficient in several other languages, and possess technical skills including R and Python programming, Git & GitHub, MS Office, Adobe Creative Suite, and social media management.
+My background includes conference program development at the United Nations with the Friendship Ambassadors Foundation and experience in the art and publishing industries.
+I am fluent in German and English and proficient in several other languages.
+I possess technical skills, including R and Python programming, Git & GitHub, MS Office, Adobe Creative Suite, and social media management.

 Connect with me to discuss research, policy, or collaboration opportunities.